This is one of those recipes that makes your Sunday special 🙂

 - Now add also the carrot and the celery, finely chopped, and the aromatic herbs tied together, and give a mix.
 Let it go at medium/low heat for 5 minutes, and then put all the onions inside.

 - Set the heat very low, and let it simmer.
 You could add also a bit of hot water, but in this case I didn’t and the onions in my opinion released enough liquids (I used an onion-meat rate of a bit more than 1,5:1, maybe if you choose to use less onions you could need some water).
 Control and give a little mix sometimes, every hour about.
 It has to cook until the meat gets very soft, and the onions have to melt, you must obtain almost a cream, with a brownish color.
-I suggest to simmer for at least 5 hours, I did almost 6.
+I suggest to simmer for at least 4-5 hours, even 6 hours.
 But it can go even longer 🙂

 - After 2/3 hours you can remove the aromatic herbs.
 And in the case you managed to find the pasta called “candele” or “ziti” you can already break it in pieces of about 8/10 cm long, for later.